About This Guide

 The Weight of Truth

-It is 11:46 PM.
-You are staring at your laptop, running the numbers one more time.
+It's 11:46 PM.
+You're staring at your laptop, running the numbers one more time.
 The board meeting is tomorrow.
 The truth is uncomfortable.
 The spin would be so much easier.

 You know what the right thing to do is.
-You have always known.
-But somewhere between the quarterly projections and the investor expectations, honesty starts to feel like a luxury you cannot afford.
+You've always known.
+But somewhere between the quarterly projections and the investor expectations, honesty starts to feel like a luxury you can't afford.

-Every faith-driven leader I have ever met has felt the weight of this moment.
-The question is not whether you will face the temptation to shade the truth.
-The question is who you will become when that temptation arrives.
+Every faith-driven leader I've ever met has felt the weight of this moment.
+The question isn't whether you'll face the temptation to shade the truth.
+The question is who you'll become when that temptation arrives.

-What if honesty is not just good ethics, but an act of worship?
+What if honesty isn't just good ethics, but an act of worship?

 For the faith-driven leader, honesty is a declaration that you trust God more than you trust your ability to manage outcomes through manipulation.